Industrial real estate has been on a great run with no sign of slowing down.

 The pandemic has greatly accelerated the existing shift from brick and mortar retail to e-commerce, with sales rising 28% in June 2020 compared to June 2019.
 While it’s very likely that this trend will partially reverse when the pandemic winds down, as many consumers miss the experience of browsing in retail stores, others may have abandoned the mall forever.

-This is resulting in an increased demand for warehousing and fulfillment centers.
+This is resulting in an increased demand for warehousing and fulfillment centers – prime examples of industrial real estate.
 Some retailers have converted underperforming stores to fulfillment centers, either permanently or temporarily, whilst others are looking to redesign stores to serve both purposes.
 Amazon has purchased 25 million square feet of warehouse space in 2020, adding employees and potentially driving rent growth.
 Also, as more people order groceries online, there is a demand for temperature-controlled warehouse space for food storage.
 How much this trend will reduce in late 2021 and into 2022 is unclear, but projected compound growth through 2025 is about 12.1%.

 Reshoring is Happening

 The pandemic, combined with increased tariffs, has shown many companies just how vulnerable global supply chains are.
-Nearly two-thirds of North American manufacturers want to bring at least some of their production and sourcing back to the continent.
+Nearly two-thirds of North American manufacturers want to bring at least some of their production and sourcing back to the continent and are engaging with the industrial real estate market.
 This should increase the demand for industrial space as well as improving the job market.
 Manufacturers may also be looking at space that is better designed to avoid crowding of employees.

 Supply chains are based off of cost, and things are moving in such a way as to make reshoring profitable.
 This will result in an increase in demand for industrial space of all sizes, including in traditional industrial centers which have recently been struggling.